mercybassey/k8s-log-collector/ReadME.md

 - `Schedule`: The schedule field is a cron expression that determines how often the job runs.
 The example `*/30 * * * *` means the job will run every thirty minutes.
 You can adjust this to suit your needs.

-- `Container Image`: Replace `[registry-username]/k8s-log-collector:latest` with the your Docker image.
 - `Environment Variables`: The manifest sets environment variables from the Kubernetes secret `aws-credentials` for AWS credentials.
-Other environment - - variables are set directly.
-Make sure these values match your environment and use case.
+Other environment - - variables are to be set directly.
 - `Restart Policy`: The restartPolicy is set to OnFailure, meaning Kubernetes will restart the job if it fails.

 ## Deploying the CronJob